siteservices/libui.sh/share/doc/libui-dictionary.md

 ### Contains (man libui.sh) - Utility function to check an array for a value.

-The Contains command if a value is contained within the array with the provided array variable name.
+The Contains command returns 0 if a value is contained within the array with the provided array variable name otherwise it returns 1.

 ```
 Contains <array_variable> <value>